 1. Budget considerations: The reality of media database pricing

-Let’s be honest, pricing is the first option everyone looks at and media databases are expensive.
-Most platforms’ starting packages are several thousand dollars annually, which is a significant investment for any PR agency or SEO company.
-It’s important to make sure that you’re saving time rather than spending more money, and you know the details of what you are paying for.
+Let’s face it, price is usually the first thing people check, and media databases can be costly.
+Most platforms start at several thousand dollars a year, which is a big investment for any PR agency or SEO company.
+Make sure you’re actually saving time, not just spending more, and understand exactly what you’re paying for.

 Our recommendations regarding pricing: